samoff04/AlphaHunt/README.md

 # AlphaHunt

-**A word game with sharp edges: Minimal interface--Maximum pressure.**
+**A word game with sharp edges: Minimal interface-Maximum pressure.**

 ---